In the name of Allah, the Beneficent, the Merciful

 مَنْ ضَرَبَ غُلَامًا لَهُ حَدًّا لَمْ يَأْتِهِ أَوْ لَطَمَهُ فَإِنَّ كَفَّارَتَهُ أَنْ يُعْتِقَهُ

-Whoever strikes his slave without limit or slaps him, then the expiation for his sin is to emancipate him.
+Whoever strikes his slave sharply or slaps him, then the expiation for the sin is to emancipate him.

 Suwaid ibn Muqarrin reported: He had a servant girl and someone slapped her, so he said to him: